This topic describes how to configure rule-based custom parsing.

 Rule Sorting

-A collection of return values for custom DNS resolution.
+A collection of return values for custom resolution.
 Each record value represents a DNS record in the record set.
 This parameter is required.

 Record Type: The type of the returned DNS record value.
 A and AAAA records are supported.